 X2.2.2 Systemic corticosteroids for treatment of exacerbations

 Unlike earlier reviews this review included four papers that compared intravenous corticosteroids with oral corticosteroids and two papers with ventilated patients in ICU.
-In patients requiring ventilation in ICU, pooled data did not show a reduction in length of stay, duration of ventilation or mortality in those receiving corticosteroids compared with placebo (Walters 2014a).
+In patients requiring ventilation in ICU, pooled data did not show a reduction in length of stay, duration of ventilation or mortality in those receiving corticosteroids compared with placebo (Walters 2014).
 Walters et al concluded that there is no evidence of benefit for intravenous treatment compared with oral treatment with corticosteroids on treatment failure, relapse or mortality.
 Hyperglycaemia rates were higher with intravenous corticosteroids.

 There is emerging evidence that blood eosinophil levels can be used as a biomarker to determine which patients require oral corticosteroids for exacerbations of COPD.
-A small, single centre, double blind randomised controlled trial used blood eosinophils as a biomarker to determine if prednisolone would be given for an acute exacerbation of COPD.
-In the intervention arm only patients with blood eosinophils above 0.2% received prednisolone.
-In the standard arm all patients received prednisolone.
+A small, single centre, double blind randomised controlled trial used blood eosinophils as a biomarker to determine if prednisolone would be given for an exacerbation of COPD.
+In the intervention arm, only patients with blood eosinophils above 2% received prednisolone.
+In the standard arm, all patients received prednisolone.
 The prednisolone dose was 30mg for 14 days and both groups received oral antibiotics.
 There was no difference in treatment failure or health status between the biomarker and standard groups (Bafadhel 2012).
-Bafadhel re-analysed data from 3 additional randomised control trials that examined the use of oral corticosteroids in COPD exacerbations (n=243) (Bafadhel 2014).
+Bafadhel re-analysed data from 3 additional randomised controlled trials that examined the use of oral corticosteroids in COPD exacerbations (n=243) (Bafadhel 2014).
 Patients had blood eosinophil levels measured at the time of COPD exacerbation.
 Blood eosinophils >2% were a useful biomarker to determine which patients benefit from systemic corticosteroids.
 The trial designs had considerable heterogeneity.
 Further, larger studies with long term follow up are required before any firm recommendations can be made.< Prev Next >